yusufcodes/react-study/README.md

 The best component lifecycle to place a HTTP request is **componentDidMount()** to **fetch** the data.
 We do not render from this data in this method just yet so we avoid trigerring a re-render.

 Axios uses Promises so we can chain **.then()** to decide what to do with the response we receive.

+### Transforming Data

+In the **then** block of the AJAX request, you can manipulate the data you receive to your liking.
+This can be useful if, for example, you want to limit the number of responses you want to use from a request, or add / remove fields of data that have been returned.

+### Making a selectable Post

+The idea in this little section is to load the currently selected post information into some forms below it.
+I want to outline the steps he takes for future use in similar usecases:

+- Add an **onClick** attribute to the **Post** component
+- In the main **Blog** component, set up this click listener and send this method as a prop
+- Pass in the received ID from the AJAX request to the click listener
+- Add a new state variable to hold the currently selected Post ID
+- Pass in this state variable to the component where we want to load the post

+Now, in the component we want to load the post, we need to make a new AJAX request to **get the post by ID.** This is done in the **componentDidUpdate()** lifecycle hook.

+To actually load the contents of the post, first we chain .then() and use setState.
+But in the code lower down, we must check if this value is actually **assigned** using an if block.